 I for one love to read ‘the book’ rather than watch ‘the movie’.
 The reason is, I want to let my own imagination create the world the book has drawn me into.

-There is little left for the imagination.
+There is very little left for one’s own imagination.

-So I shall, in my normal ‘Rambling’ way try to convey exactly how watching moving images has enabled me to hone my skill as a writer of words.
+So I shall, in my normal ‘Rambling’ way, try to convey exactly how watching moving images has enabled me to hone my skill as a writer of words.

-However, before I can start on that, I must tell you that when I am watching a film or TV with a ‘writers eye,’ it is not the same as watching for enjoyment or pleasure.
+However, before I can start on that, I must tell you when I am watching a film or TV with a ‘writers eye,’ it is not the same as watching for enjoyment or pleasure.
 Even if sometimes I cannot help but notice things when I have no intention of thinking about writing.
 (But that is my cross to bear, not yours.
 At least not yet, not until you have finished reading this!)

 Imagine the opening shot of a film scene.